Thanatoz-1/about/docs/blog/posts/investigating_semantic_roles.md

   - toc

 categories:
-  - university research
+  - Research
-  - text
+  - Text

 authors:
-  - thanatoz

-links:
-  - Projects/index.md
+  - tushar

 title: Investigating Semantic Roles for Emotion Role Prediction
 description: Project on semantic role labelling using neural networks to find the impact of semantic role features for emotion analysis.